iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 ## Summary {#sec:conclusion}

 This was a long journey but we finally got to the end.
-Throughout it we met with our three heros: catamorphism, anamorphism, and hylomorphism, and I truly hope that the ideas they encapsulate will appear on your future programs.
+Throughout it we met with our three heroes: catamorphism, anamorphism, and hylomorphism, and I truly hope that the ideas they encapsulate will appear on your future programs.